duracell80/midnight-sectors/README.md

 Thus giving the impression of instant communication in the most important direction, Mars back to Earth (Thank you PKD).

+#### Emergency Broadcasts
+All messages back to Earth may be sent, processed and deliverable before the time it was sent.
+Thus emergency messages from Mars to Earth should be delievered without waiting for the time on Earth to reach the send time from Mars.
+Non emergency messages processed and deliverable before the sent from Mars time, could in theory be held or lowered in priority to enable processing of Emergency or high priority messages.

 #### Enhancing the Martian Time-Slip
 Whereas PKD (Phillip K Dick) imagined the time at midnight to be frozen to celebrate Mars as a distinct civilization from Earth and a time to shed inhibitions, freezing time doesn't make too much logical sense in practical life.
 Therefore the first 36 sectors after midnight (The Decons) can be approximated as a percentage.
 This time slip provides the perfect calculation to make Mars be consistently ahead of Earth by 36 sectors.
 Giving a mechanisim to send a message from Mars timestamped with a local Mars time that would then almost equate to a real time in Earth based reception systems.